Beam Shop

 - Allen Yeh, Biola University

-Mark Labberton is president of Fuller Theological Seminary in Pasadena, California.
-Prior to that Labberton served for a number of years as senior pastor of First Presbyterian Church of Berkeley, California.
+Mark Labberton is the former president of Fuller Theological Seminary in Pasadena, California.
+He previously served as Lloyd John Ogilvie chair for preaching and director of the Lloyd John Ogilvie Institute for Preaching.
+Prior to that, Labbertonwas senior pastor of First Presbyterian Church of Berkeley, California.
 He has also served as chair of John Stott Ministries.
 Today he continues to contribute to the mission of the global church as a senior fellow of the International Justice Mission.
-He is the author of Called, The Dangerous Act of Loving Your Neighbor and The Dangerous Act of Worship.
+He is the author of The Dangerous Act of Loving Your Neighbor and The Dangerous Act of Worship.

 Introduction: Still Evangelical?
 (Mark Labberton)